 Service to Camp and the Community

 CITs use the leadership tools learned in training workshops and apply them to real-life challenges and projects that impact both our Camp and the community around us.
-CITs complete a wide range of cooperative and hands-on projects that will reinforce leadership lessons and provide Teen Leaders with the opportunity to positively impact others in tangible ways.
+CITs can use their time at camp to satisfy community service requirements they may have from their high schools.

 Leadership Skills Training